jdta95/myANOVA/README.md

 The myANOVA package is designed to perform ANOVA analyses on linear regression models.
 The primary function is the my_anova function.
 All other functions in this package are designed to be called in the my_anova function and are not intended for use on their own.

-* The my_anova function is not intended for ANOVA analysis of a single cell-means coded linear model input.
-After searching online for answers, I could not determine how the anova function calculates sums of squares when given a single cell-means coded linear model.

 ## Installation